digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 # Preservation API

-> ❓This question mark indicates a discussion point rather than a
+> ❓This question mark indicates a discussion point rather than a formal specification.

 The Preservation API is consumed by the applications we are going to build, and also by Goobi.
 Goobi uses it to preserve, and, sometimes, to recover a preserved _DigitalObject_ later for further work.
 Other applications use it either directly or via a Web UI for Preservation tasks, including evaluation of born digital material and collaboration with donors and other staff.